dineshsikarwar59/basic-springboot-security/README.md

 Core Concepts and Architecture
-What is Spring Security?
+Q.1 What is Spring Security?
 Spring Security is a comprehensive and customizable framework for securing Java applications, offering features for authentication, authorization, and protection against common web vulnerabilities.

-Explain the Spring Security Filter Chain.
+Q.2Explain the Spring Security Filter Chain.
 Spring Security utilizes a chain of Servlet filters.
 Key filters include SecurityContextPersistenceFilter, UsernamePasswordAuthenticationFilter, ExceptionTranslationFilter, and FilterSecurityInterceptor.

-What is the difference between Authentication and Authorization?
+Q.3What is the difference between Authentication and Authorization?
 Authentication verifies identity ("Who are you?"), while authorization determines permissions for an authenticated user ("Are you allowed to do this?").
 What is UserDetailsService and GrantedAuthority?
 UserDetailsService retrieves user details from a data source, and GrantedAuthority represents permissions or roles used for authorization.